 It’s important because we want to take care of foreigners in Japan.
 Foreigners sometime feel out of their depth, or even discriminated against because of the language barriers, so we want to rectify that.

 “It can be such a convoluted procedure to apply for Wi-Fi in Japan,” Tung Ha added.
 “Typically, there’s a lot of paperwork and confusing contracts that even stump Japanese people.
-At JP Smart Wi-Fi we made the process simple enough that you can just do it on the computer in the comfort of your own home and before you even get to Japan if you’re coming from overseas.
-Plus, the contract is non-binding so there are no cancellation fees when you leave.”
+At JP Smart Wi-Fi we made the process simple enough that you can just do it on the computer in the comfort of your own home and before you even get to Japan if you’re coming from overseas.”

 If you’re planning on studying abroad